 Claims for equal pay are usually dealt with by employment tribunals.

 In claims related to ‘like work’ and ‘work rated as equivalent’, the procedure is the same as in any other employment case.
 For ‘work of equal value’ claims, there are special tribunal procedures.

 Before making a complaint to the employment tribunal, a woman should try to resolve the issue of equal pay through the employer’s own grievance procedure.

 Although there’s no legal requirement to do so, it’s good practice for all parties to keep records of any meetings.
 This includes the employer, the employee, and the employee’s union representative.

 For armed services personnel, there’s a requirement to submit a complaint to an officer under the relevant service redress procedures and also to the Defence Council under those procedures, before making a claim in the employment tribunal.

 Since 6 May 2014, a woman is required to notify Acas of her complaint before starting a claim in the employment tribunal, and to follow the Acas Early Conciliation procedure.

 Acas will then offer a free conciliation service for the parties before a claim reaches the employment tribunal.
 The time limit for a claim may be extended to allow for conciliation.
 You can find out more on early conciliation from Acas.

-This is a procedure under which she is entitled to write to her employer asking for information that will help her establish whether she is getting equal pay - and if not, what the reasons for the pay difference are.
+This is provides guidance for employees to write to their employer asking for information that will help them establish whether they are getting equal pay – and if not, what the reasons for the pay difference are.

 Confidentiality and the principle of transparency